Percona-Lab/percona-docstreamer/readme.md

 ***Note:*** We recommend reviewing your source indexes prior to migration.
 If your application relies heavily on text search or partial indexing, plan to run a post-migration script to reconstruct these specific indexes on the destination cluster.

-## Installing docMongoStream
+## Installing Percona docStreamer

-We recommend you have a dedicated server to run docMongoStream.
+We recommend you have a dedicated server to run Percona docStreamer.

 ### Host Sizing Recommendations